BasherSG/Pure-B/README.md

 <div id="moduleCache">
 	<h2>Module Cache:</h2>
 	<p>
-	Intended to enhance CPU consumption on  subsequent executions, this cache can be stored globally or locally, local cache meant to be used when custom packages are defined outside of the pure.sh folder otherwise the global cache is recommended.
+	Intended to enhance CPU consumption on subsequent executions, cache can be stored globally or locally, local cache meant to be used when custom packages are defined outside of the &#706;pure.sh&#707; folder otherwise the global cache is recommended.
 	</p>
 	<p>
-	To define a local cache with a custom name just define the variable <code> declare -x CACHE_FILE=".mycache.cache"</code> <b>before sourcing pure</b>.
+	To set a local cache with a custom name just define the variable <code> declare -x CACHE_FILE=".mycache.cache"</code> <b>before sourcing pure</b>.
 	</p>
 </div>